kubermatic/docs/content/kubermatic/master/tutorials_howtos/CCM_migration/_index.en.md

 controller managers and the Kubernetes documentation explain how to migrate from in-tree to out-of-tree CCM, KKP itself needed a mechanism to allow users to migrate their clusters to the out-of-tree implementation, as detailed below.

-The supported cloud providers so far are:
+The CCM/CSI migration is supported only for the following providers so far:
-* Hetzner
 * Openstack
 * vSphere

+> NOTE: latest vSphere CSI driver release (v2.3.0) does not support Kubernetes 1.22, hence it is not possible to:
+> * Upgrade already migrated vSphere clusters to Kubernetes 1.22.
+> * Migrate existing vSphere 1.22 clusters.

 ### Enabling the external cloud provider